Liz McClarnon: 2005–2012: Solo career and stage

 song was released as a basic single worldwide, but in the UK it was released as a double A-side with a cover of Jackie Wilson's "I Get the Sweetest Feeling".
 "Woman in Love" peaked at Top100 in Australia, the Netherlands, Belgium, Ireland, Top20 in Spain and Top5 in UK and Scotland.
 On 27 December 2006, McClarnon appeared in the ITV documentary The Girl With the Golden Hair and performed three songs with Richard O’Brien: "Thank You for the Music", "I Wonder (Departure)" and "I’m a Marionette".
 In March 2007, McClarnon recorded "(Don't It Make You) Happy" to compete for the UK in the Eurovision Song Contest 2007, but failed – the competition was won by Scooch.

 Despite the success of the first single, McClarnon's album release was delayed several times for 3 years, until it was cancelled when she left the label in 2008.
 That year, McClarnon won Celebrity MasterChef.
 In 2009, she recorded "Lately" for the Global One Music Charity Project.
 The same song has been recorded by different artists all around the world in different languages.
 Also in 2009, McClarnon signed with the label 3 Beat Records and planned to release "Not in Love" as a single, but this never happened, and she left the label.
 In 2010, she presented the reality show Hotter Than My Daughter, which aired at the beginning of February 2010 for six weeks, on BBC Three.

 From 2010 to 2011, she played Beth in Jeff Wayne's Musical Version of The War of the Worlds.
 In 2011, McClarnon was cast as Paulette in the first UK tour of Legally Blonde The Musical.
 She also starred in the Cinderella pantomime in the Liverpool Empire in 2012, playing the lead role.

 2013–present: Atomic Kitten return

 On 31 January 2013, the original line-up of Atomic Kitten – McClarnon, Hamilton and Katona – would reform for The Big Reunion, along with five other pop groups of their time – 911, Honeyz, B*Witched, Five and Liberty X. They have been performing live touring Europe ever since.

+Personal life

+McClarnon married Peter Cho in 2023.
+The couple had their first child in 2025.